Confronting the phenomenon scientists are calling

 • Threatened species: Over 40% of insect species are threatened with extinction, and a third are endangered.

-• Ecosystem impact: This decline threatens critical ecosystem functions, including pollination, pest control, and nutrient cycling
+• Ecosystem impact: This decline threatens critical ecosystem functions, including pollination, pest control, and nutrient cycling.

 Primary drivers of decline